Table of contents

 Existing attribution models in Google Ads

-When customers come close to making a conversion, they are likely to encounter multiple ads or several sources of traffic.
+When customers come close to making a conversion, they are likely to encounter multiple ads or several traffic sources.
 Attribution models assume that you’ll be able to model what share of conversions each ad interaction should get.

-Statistically, these models can provide deeper insights into ad effectiveness and help you make improvements in media planning, ad optimization and ROI counting.
+Statistically, these models can provide deeper insights into ad effectiveness and help you improve media planning, ad optimization and ROI counting.
 There are three main benefits to using attribution model data:

 The data is also used in the following ways.

-1. The model will allow you to identify the main points of contact, their contribution and impact on the final conversion.
+1. The model will allow you to identify the main points of contact and their contribution to and impact on the final conversion.

 4. At the end of the day, you will get a more complete picture of marketing analysis and move away from zero-one analysis of whether a channel sells or doesn’t sell.